Ryan McGoldrick

 Ryan McGoldrick (born 12 January 1981) is a professional rugby league footballer for the Darlington Point Coleambally Roosters in the Group 20 competition in regional New South Wales, Australia.
-He has previously played for the Salford City Reds, Hull FC, Castleford Tigers (Heritage № 846) and the Cronulla-Sutherland Sharks, as well as representing the New South Wales Waratahs in rugby union.
+He has previously played for the Salford City Reds, Hull FC, Castleford Tigers and the Cronulla-Sutherland Sharks, as well as representing the New South Wales Waratahs in rugby union.
 He is a utility player, and has played for Castleford as a full-back, centre, stand-off, scrum-half and loose forward.

 Background

 McGoldrick was born in Cairns, Queensland, Australia.

 Early career

 McGoldrick played junior volleyball for Wynnum Manly.
-He also played Rugby Union at the selective Brisbane State High School in Queensland.
+He also played rugby union at the selective Brisbane State High School in Queensland.